Tucson's monsoons create some spectacular views.

 A brief monsoon storm throws a rainbow over the valley, Tucson, Ariz., July 1, 2020.
 View to the southeast from Greasewood.

-If watching the monsoon from your car is more your speed, and the roads are safe, I’d suggest theΒ Sweetwater Preserve,Β Babad Do'agΒ orΒ Agua CalienteΒ trailheads to watch the storms come through.
+If watching the monsoon from your car is more your speed and the roads are safe, I’d suggest theΒ Sweetwater Preserve,Β Babad Do'agΒ orΒ Agua CalienteΒ trailheads to watch the storms come through.

 Pack a picnic, or pick up some pastries from Tucson institutions likeΒ La Estrella BakeryΒ orΒ Le Buzz Cafe.
+You could also pick up St. Mary's Mexican Food and head to a nearby park for car views.

 Become a #ThisIsTucson member!
 Your contribution helps our team bring you stories that keep you connected to the community.
 Become a member today.